keithkaykay/portfolio/README.md

 ## Technologies Used
 I used HTML and CSS.
 I also used Javascript and bootstrap.
 Website is written in HTML and styled with CSS.
+## Behavior Driven Development
+1-Displays form for entering Date and Gender.
+2-Displays an error message if date input left empty.
+3-Displays an error message if gender not chosen.
 ## Support and contact details
 If you run into any issue or have any question, idea or concerns please feel free to email me at keithkaykay@yahoo.com.
 You can also contact me if you want to make any contribution to my code.